leocornus/PluploadUtils/README.rst

 PluploadUtils
 =============

+PluploadUtils is a MediaWiki extention, which will provide all kinds of utilities for using
-utilities for using plupload in MediaWiki sites.
+`plupload <https://github.com/moxiecode/plupload>_` in MediaWiki sites.

 License
 =======